 Most VPNs allow P2P traffic, making it easy enough to use any VPN for torrenting.
 Many even have statements in support of filesharing.
 Few, however, have servers dedicated and designed to help support P2P traffic.
 NordVPN fills a bit of a niche market in that sense, even if it’s not the only service that allows for torrenting.

 Below, we’ll explore in more detail why NordVPN is well-suited to torrenting and other forms of P2P file sharing based on its server speeds, server options, and logging and privacy policies.

 WANT TO TRY NORDVPN FOR 30 DAYS, RISK FREE?

 NordVPN is offering a fully-featured risk-free 30-day trial if you sign up at this page.
 You can use this highly versatile, no-logs VPN without any restrictions for a month.
 That's plenty of time to try out its torrenting-optimized servers and see what all the fuss is about!

 There are no hidden terms—just let support staff know within 30 days if you decide NordVPN isn't right for you, and you'll receive a full refund.
 Start your NordVPN trial here.

 Why use a VPN for torrenting?

-Although torrenting is a legal form of internet traffic, many ISPs throttle all forms of P2P connections because of its popularity among internet pirates.
-Torrent networks can be fast when unthrottled, but do come with privacy concerns; each individual connected to a torrent shares their IP address with everyone else downloading or uploading the same file.
+Although torrenting is a legal form of internet traffic, many ISPs throttle all forms of P2P connections because of their popularity among internet pirates.
+Torrent networks can be fast when unthrottled but do come with privacy concerns; each individual connected to a torrent shares their IP address with everyone else downloading or uploading the same file.